 The Chinese zodiac signs form a recurring 12-year cycle, and each year is represented by one of 12 animals.
-2017 is a year of the Rooster.
-And 2018 will be a year of the Dog.
+2018 is a year of the Dog.
+And 2022 will be a year of the Tiger.

-Most people believe that a Chinese zodiac year starts on Chinese New Year's Day, falling between late January and late February, the first day of the Chinese lunar calendar.
+Most people believe that a Chinese zodiac year starts on the first day of the Chinese lunar calendar.
+Chinese New Year's Day falls between mid January and late February.
+In 2022, it falls on February 1.

-However, other people — especially some astrologers — believe that a new year begins at the 'Start of Spring' (on February 4, 5, or 6), which is a solar term.
+However, other people - especially some astrologers - believe that a new zodiac year begins with the solar term 'Start of Spring' (on February 4, 5, or 6).

 People born in January or February should take special care to get their sign right.
 Use the Chinese Animal Zodiac Sign Calculator tool to confirm it!

 According to Chinese astrology, each zodiac year is associated with one of the five elements (Gold, Water, Wood, Earth, and Fire).
-For example, the year 2017 is a Fire Rooster year, and 2018 will be a Wood Dog year.
+For example, the year 2020 is an Metal Rat year, and 2022 will be a Gold Tiger year.

 Each zodiac sign has five types and each element with a given sign recurs every 60 years.

-Learn more about Descriptions and Tips for Roosters of Different Elements.
+Learn more about Descriptions and Tips for Tigers of Different Elements.

-The year a person is born determines their zodiac sign, and this is believed to affect their personality.
-Since ancient times, people have developed horoscopes based around zodiac sign traits, to predict destinies.
+The year a person is born in determines their zodiac sign, and this is believed to affect their personality.
+Since ancient times, people have developed horoscopes to predict destinies, based around zodiac sign traits.